BabylonJS/OldDocumentationSite/content/features/aspect/Cameras.md

 ## Arc Rotate Camera

- This camera acts like a satellite around a target and always points towards the target position.
+ This camera acts like a satellite in orbit around a target and always points towards the target position.
 Its radius and longitudinal and latitudinal rotation can be changed to set its position as well as giving a vector position.

 ## Follow Camera